Vikasguleria7/BankNoteAuthentication/README.md

 # BankNoteAuthentication
-Implentation of this ML algorithm with Flask & Flassger
+Implentation of this ML algorithm with Flask & Flassger (A Swagger API)